Chinazo Cunningham: Career

 In 1998, Cunningham began practicing medicine at Montefiore Medical Center in The Bronx and began teaching medicine as a Professor at Albert Einstein College of Medicine.
 There, she has specialized in working with patient populations struggling with homelessness, poverty, addiction, and HIV/AIDS, working to make healthcare more accessible to them.
 During her tenure, she has worked to develop policies and programs to meet their healthcare needs.
 She has also worked to educate the healthcare community on adopting opioid treatments, such as those leveraging the opioid agonist buprenorphine, and reducing the stigma around existing treatments.

+In 2021, Cunningham became the Executive Deputy Commissioner for Mental Hygiene at the New York City Department of Health and Mental Hygiene, where she oversaw public health in New York City related to substance use and mental health.
+In 2021, she was nominated by Governor Kathy Hochul and confirmed by the New York State Legislature as commissioner of the New York State Office of Addiction Services and Supports.
+In her role as commissioner, she oversees addiction services across New York State, including a budget of $1.3 billion, and over 1700 programs that serve more than 730,000 individuals.
+Cunningham was one of only 100 individuals worldwide elected to the National Academy of Medicine in 2024, one of the highest honors in the fields of health and medicine, and recognized her outstanding professional achievement and commitment to service.